 The End of an Era: Live Casino Games That Won't Make It Into2025

-Evolution Gaming, the undisputed leader in live casino entertainment, is preparing to retire its once-innovative "Double Ball Roulette" from its extensive portfolio.
-Launched in 2016, this variant introduced a novel twist to the classic game by featuring two balls instead of one, dramatically increasing the potential payout opportunities and creating exciting new betting combinations.
+Evolution Gaming, the top dog in live casino entertainment, is getting ready to phase out its once-groundbreaking "Double Ball Roulette" from its massive collection.
+This game, which came out in 2016, brought a fresh spin to the classic roulette by using two balls instead of one.
+This really boosted the chances of big wins and created new betting options that got players excited.

-The game is scheduled to disappear from Evolution's live lobbies by Q2 2024, with the company redirecting resources toward its immersive Live XXXtreme game series and augmented reality offerings that have proven more appealing to today's players.
+This game is scheduled to vanish from Evolution's live lobbies by Q2 2024.
+The company is shifting its focus to itsimmersive Live XXXtreme game series and augmented reality offerings, which are proving to be more of a draw for today's players in Zimbabwe.

-Light & Wonder (formerly Scientific Games) is preparing to discontinue its "Dual Play Baccarat" from its live casino lineup by early 2025.
-This innovative game, which bridged the gap between land-based and online players by allowing them to play at the same table simultaneously, was initially hailed as a revolutionary step in creating a unified casino experience.
+Light & Wonder (formerly Scientific Games) is planning to remove its "Dual Play Baccarat" from its live casino selection by early 2025.
+This game, which was meant to connect players both in brick-and-mortar casinos and online at the same tables, was initially seen as a game-changer for a more unified casino experience.

 While moderately successful in Asian markets, the game never gained the traction Light & Wonder had hoped for in European and American markets.
 The company has indicated they're pivoting away from dual-play concepts to focus on their pure online live dealer products with more controllable environments and enhanced production values.